 The module contains a single function for management undefined variables

-The function will set up variable VAR_NAME
+The function will set up variable VAR_NAME to DEFAULT_VALUE, if variable

 is undefined.
 It is used for configurable variables.
 For example: